 The Right Time for Antimicrobials

 Furthermore, antimicrobial resistance is another possibility that further increases the need to identify a person’s risk profile as local or systemic.
-Antimicrobial resistance is largely related to an inappropriately prescribed chemotherapeutic agent, either insufficient in dosage or rendered unnecessarily.4
+Antimicrobial resistance is largely related to an inappropriately prescribed chemotherapeutic agent, either insufficient in dosage or rendered unnecessarily.8

 As with many of the recent articles that have emerged regarding the oral microbiome, more studies are needed.
-For now, may our curiosities about the pathogenicity of periodontal disease lead the immunologists, the microbiologists, and the functional medicine community to pay attention to this lack of literature.
-May our hygienists continue to fuel the fight to identify the best therapies and most effective protocols in the successful treatment and maintenance of periodontal patients.
+For now, may our curiosities about the pathogenicity of periodontal disease lead the immunologists, microbiologists, and the functional medicine community to pay attention to this lack of literature.
+May our hygienists continue to fuel the fight to identify the best therapies and most effective protocols for the successful treatment and maintenance of periodontal patients.

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on high-quality education.
 Click here now.